 As Greene says in the 33 Strategies of War, you’re better off eliminating these people.

 Another great insight from Eleven Rings is that Phil Jackson made it a point to get to know his players.

 He’d ask questions such as “what’s your greatest aspiration”, “whose influence you the most” or “what’s something people don’t know about you”.

-He’d have them fill questionnaire or used psychological tests such as the “social bull’s eye” to assess how players felt in relation to others.
+He’d have them fill questionnaires or used psychological tests such as the “social bull’s eye” to assess how players felt in relation to others.

-Phil also mentions he never figured out a way to heal the wounds of players whom didn’t feel part of the team for getting little playing time.
+Phil also mentions he never figured out a way to heal the wounds of players who didn’t feel part of the team for getting little playing time.

 Talking to Jordan

 To get Jordan on board with his plans Jackson would not force anything on him.

 He would treat him as a partner and ask him questions to switch his point of view.
 He’d ask how that strategy could improve the team, what would Scottie or Horace feels about it.

 When he let Jordan solve the problems and answer the questions by himself, he’d be more likely to buy into the solution (the “rule of involvement” as explained by Kurt Mortensen in Maximum Influence.
 Also read How to Win Friends).